eriqande/con-gen-csu/assignments/quizzes/lou-and-therkildsen-batch-effects.md

 - a.
 Check the average depth of each individual.
 Color points by read depth
 - b.
 Check base composition along the read, especially toward the ends (using fastqc, for example)
-c.
+- c.
 Compare diversity estimates _within_ batches with strict vs relaxed base-quality filters.
-d.
+- d.
 Check that $F_\mathrm{ST}$ outliers aren't all from regions with a high proportion of low MAPQ reads from one of the batches.
 Spot check $F_\mathrm{ST}$ outliers.
-e.
+- e.
 Gel electrophoresis; investigate the substitution class among private alleles in each batch; check diversity estimates when excluding transitions.

+## Ways to mitigate in lower roman numerals

+...Fill these in yourselves...